 1. You will have to compete.
 Maybe it’s not someone from France or Chile competing with you.
 But competition exists and it’s going to get tougher moving forward.
 Wherever you live, you need to realize that you are in a global world, and that people out there are hungry to do what you do–probably even hungrier.
 And they may have paid a higher price in preparing to do the job.
 So acknowledge the competition.

 2. Know that life isn’t fair.
-In Bill Gates 11 Rules of Life, Rule #1 was life isn’t fair–get used to it.
+In Bill Gates’ 11 Rules of Life, Rule #1 was life isn’t fair–get used to it.
 You may not like trade policies or removing visa caps or union policies or the boss over you, but life is what it is.
 Everyone experiences life being unfair to them even if that isn’t what you want for yourself.
 It was John Lennon who said, “Life is what happens to you while you’re busy making other plans.”
-I wonder if John was thinking that when siting in his bed at Disney’s Polynesian Resort signed papers to terminate the Beatles?
+I wonder if John was thinking that when sitting in his bed at Disney’s Polynesian Resort signing papers to terminate the Beatles?
 It probably wasn’t what he was thinking just hours before his life was taken prematurely.

 All of us, whether famous or not, are dealt unfair blows.
 Mortality is not about avoiding them.
 It’s about addressing them.

 3. Shake off that “World Owes Me a Living” entitlement attitude.
 You’re simply “Goofy” if you think that.
 That’s what the grasshopper sang in the 1934 Disney short, The Grasshopper and the Ants.
 The truth is the world owes us nothing, We need to shake off what we think is due to us, and get down to work.